Kacey Talk

 "Kacey Talk" is a song by American rapper YoungBoy Never Broke Again, released on August 13, 2020, as the second single from his second studio album, Top, released on September 11, 2020.
 The guitar-driven song is named after YoungBoy's son, Kacey, who also contributed vocals to the song and appears in the official video.
 Lyrically, it's about YoungBoy offering a guide on moving to a higher level in life, with further raps about women and how to differentiate between real and fake friends.
-"Kacey Talk" peaked at number 19 on the Billboard Hot R&B/Hip-Hop Songs chart.
+The cover, designed by YoungBoy himself, was told that it looks similar to the cover of YNW Melly’s album I Am You (2018).
+“Kacey Talk" peaked at number 19 on the Billboard Hot R&B/Hip-Hop Songs chart.
 It also reached numbers 33 and 50 on both the Rhythmic and Hot 100 charts respectively.
 The song was certified double platinum in the United States by the Recording Industry Association of America (RIAA), denoting units of over 2,000,000 units.
 An accompanying music video for the single, directed by Rich Porter, features the rapper at a casino and in front of a fancy car, along with some scenes showcasing both his businessman and artist lifestyles respectively.